 Here are some ways to help you pause, reflect and start to overcome these self-doubts:

 The first step is to intentionally notice your thoughts, by tapping into them or putting pen to paper and journaling.
 Either way, notice what thoughts often come up, their tone, how they make you feel and how you tend to behave when they show up?
 Working on your awareness and reflecting on the insights will shed some light on the patterns and themes that come up and how these are inhibiting you.

 The next step is to start to challenge them.
 Are your thoughts and beliefs true?
 Is the story you are telling yourself true?
 What evidence do you have for this?
 How would a friend or loved one respond to them?
 In challenging your thoughts and beliefs you can start to recognize that they are not true and feel kinder and more understanding towards yourself.

 The final step is to break the pattern of hooking into and getting carried away by them.
-This involves pausing when they start to show up and intentionally responding in a different way, whether that be with a more positive tone, encouraging self-talk or facts and evidence.
+This involves pausing when they start to show up and intentionally responding in a different way, whether that be with a more positive tone, kindness and encouraging self-talk or facts and evidence.